Dystopia Chapter 10: A Promotion with Perks

 "I don't understand."

-“Mr. Maddox has done an admirable job securing this facility.
-Still, on occasions, there are special circumstances requiring a more robust solution.
+"Mr. Maddox has done an admirable job securing this facility.
+Still, occasionally, there are special circumstances requiring a more robust solution.
 You were once a teacher, correct?
 A tutor for the wealthy.
-Let me put this another way: situations arise where someone needs to be ‘erased’ and you will be… the ‘eraser’; consider this a promotion with perks.”
+Let me put this another way: situations arise where someone needs to be 'erased,' and you will be… the 'eraser'; consider this a promotion with perks."

 The curtain opened.
-There she stood, alone, maybe 5’ 5’’, blond, her eyes green, her complexion youthful, still not smiling.
-She sits.
-Places a revolver on the table.
+There she stood, alone, maybe 5'5", blond, her eyes green, her complexion youthful, still not smiling.
+She sat.
+Placed a revolver on the table.
 Next to it, an egg timer.

-The nameless voice returns, “You will have 180 seconds to make a life-changing or life-ending decision.
-Unlike last night’s victim, you have some particulars to consider.
-Sit back and pay close attention.”
+The nameless voice returned, "You will have 180 seconds to make a life-changing or life-ending decision.
+Unlike last night's victim, you have some particulars to consider.
+Sit back and pay close attention."

-“Choice number one: you can stand, leave, and walk directly to the stable where your horse, saddle and saddlebag awaits, with all your earthly possessions.
-Get on your mount and leave and never, never return.”
+"Choice number one: you can stand, leave, and walk directly to the stable where your horse, saddle, and saddlebag await, with all your earthly possessions.
+Get on your mount and leave and never, never return."

-“This is a prank, right?”
-She picks up the weapon and aims.
-We make eye contact as she takes a deep breath, cocks her weapon, and we both look at the timer.
+"This is a prank, right?"
+She picked up the weapon and aimed it.
+We made eye contact as she took a deep breath, cocked her weapon, and we both looked at the timer.

-The choices, now jumbled, I do my best to recall the options.
+The choices, now jumbled, I did my best to recall the options.
 Leave and enter society and chaos, survival, 50/50.
 Sit and wait for certain death.
 Would she really shoot?
 Become an assassin.
 Is she the eraser?
 Choice four.
-Leadership is not my thing, and it seems like a death sentence.
+Leadership wasn't my thing, and it seemed like a death sentence.

 "Half the time is gone, maybe ninety seconds.
 Number two, an automatic," she said.

 My head still pounding, panic fogged my mind.
-I make eye contact and see no mercy, just commitment to complete her assignment, to erase me now with seconds remaining.
-In my mind’s eye, see my past flash and wonder which is my best option?
-A voice replaces my thoughts.
+I made eye contact and saw no mercy, just commitment to complete her assignment, to erase me now with seconds remaining.
+In my mind's eye, I saw my past flash, wondering which was my best option.
+A voice replaced my thoughts.

 Fear cloaked in panic.
-I shout, “Number four!”
+I shouted, "Number four!"

-The egg timer empties as the last grains drop through.
-She stands, pushes her chair back.
-“Good luck.
-My name is Addison,” she turns and exits the room.
+The egg timer emptied as the last grains dropped through.
+She stood, pushing her chair back.
+"Good luck.
+My name is Addison," she said, then turned and exited the room.

-I remain seated, my eye moist, my heart rate decreases, breathing slows, while my head pounds.
-I close my eyes for the moment until I hear the voice.
+I remained seated, my eyes moist, my heart rate decreasing, breathing slowing, while my head pounded.
+I closed my eyes for a moment until I heard the voice.

 Ms. Bishop noted my return with a look.
-Perhaps concern as she nods her head as we prepared for lunch.
+Perhaps concerned, she nodded as we prepared for lunch.

 "My horse, I need to…"